barthap/expo-mega-demo/README.md

 ## Known issues

-Most of them are caused by using very early SDK 43 stuff, which is not yet published, and other published versions are not yet compatible.
+Most of them are caused by using very early SDK 43 stuff, which is not yet published, and other published packages are not yet compatible.

 - `expo-dev-client` config plugin is not yet working with SDK 43 alpha.
   - It hangs the CLI for Android at the `dangerousMod -> Main Activity` so the `-p ios` must be added to the prebuild command.